Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 # Description
-Using Spark to answer Analytical questions on the MovieLens data set using RDD, Spark SQL and Spark Dataframes executed on Spark-Shell
+Using Spark to answer Analytical questions on the [MovieLens dataset](https://grouplens.org/datasets/movielens/1m/) using RDD, Spark SQL and Spark Dataframes executed on Spark-Shell

 ## Environment
 * Linux